batect/batect/docs/content/Privacy.md

 ## In-app update notifications

 batect checks for updated versions and displays a reminder to the user if a newer version is available.
+It automatically checks for updates at most once every 36 hours.

-It uses the public, unauthenticated GitHub API to check for new versions.
-It checks for updates at most once every 36 hours.
+It uses a public, encrypted, unauthenticated API hosted by the batect project on GCP and Cloudflare to check for new versions.
+A secure, private GCP project dedicated to the purpose of hosting update information hosts the API.

+The source code and configuration for this API is available in the [updates.batect.dev](https://github.com/batect/updates.batect.dev) GitHub repository.

 Running `./batect --upgrade` uses the same API in the same way to deliver new versions of batect.

 ### What data is collected and how it is used

-No personally identifiable information or credentials are sent to GitHub as part of this process, and [GitHub's privacy policy](https://github.com/site/privacy) applies to any data it collects.
+No personally identifiable information or telemetry information is sent to the API as part of this process.

+Basic diagnostic information such as IP addresses may be collected in the API's logs.
+This information is used solely to administer, maintain and monitor the updates API, and is not combined with telemetry information or any other information source.

-The GitHub API requires encrypted HTTPS connections.
+The API requires encrypted HTTPS connections.

 ### How to opt-out

 Run batect with `--no-update-notification` to disable checking for new versions.

-Note that running `./batect --upgrade` ignores `--no-update-notification` if it is set, and will always use the GitHub API to check for a new version.
+Note that running `./batect --upgrade` ignores `--no-update-notification` if it is set, and will always use the updates API to check for a new version.

 ## In-app telemetry